 Jump to:

-This sweet potato breakfast hash hits all the right flavor notes.
-You'll taste natural sweetness and fruity tartness rounded out by sweet warming spices.
+Full of Flavor - This baked sweet potato hash recipe hits all the right flavor notes.
+You'll taste natural sweetness and fruity tartness, rounded out by sweet warming spices.
 And it's savory with subtle smokiness.

 What You'll Need for this Recipe

 Sweet Potatoes are loaded with nutrients and add fiber to your breakfast plate.
-I typically include Jewel Sweet potatoes in this recipe but use any variety of sweet potato you like.
+I typically include Jewel Sweet potatoes in this recipe, but use any variety of sweet potato you like, including Japanese sweet potatoes and even purple sweet potatoes!

 Sausage adds protein and savory breakfast vibes.
-I use precooked sausage patties but you could also use links.
-Go for the brand you typically have with breakfast.
+I use precooked sausage patties, but you could also use links.
+Make your breakfast hash with sweet potato and chicken sausage, with turkey sausage, pork, whatever--go for the brand you typically have with breakfast.

-Raisins get a bad wrap but I love them in this sheet pan hash.
-They hold it down on sweetness so there's no need to add sugar or any other sweetener to the mix.
-Either flame or golden raisins will work.
+Raisins get a bad wrap, but I love them in this sheet pan hash.
+They hold it down on sweetness, so there's no need to add sugar or any other sweetener to the mix.
+Either brown or golden raisins will work.

 Check out the recipe card below for full ingredients list, measurements, nutrition facts, and step-by-step instructions!